 In July 1969, much of the world celebrated the «giant leap for mankind» that the successful moon landing constituted.
 Fifty years later, nothing is quite so straightforward. «In Event of Moon Disaster» illustrates the possibilities of deepfake technologies by reimagining this seminal event.

 Halsey Burgund is an artist and technologist focussed primarily on contributory audio augmented reality installations and using spoken voices in musical settings.
-He is the developer of Roundware, the open source contributory audio AR platform, which has been used to create his own installations as well as projects for cultural organizations internationally.
+He is the developer of Roundware, the open-source contributory audio AR platform, which has been used to create his own installations as well as projects for cultural organisations internationally.

 September 19th, 2020, 3:15 pm

 Great Concert Hall, 7.K12. (level 7) [live video feed]